-This live training on Exploring and Resolving Fears, Blocks and Resistances, and Enhancing Compassion Motivation through Motivational Interviewing is presented by Dr. Stan Steindl.
+This live training on Using Motivational Interviewing to Explore and Resolve Fears, Blocks and Resistances, and Enhance Compassion Motivation is presented by Dr. Stan Steindl.

 If you would like to ‘attend’ this workshop but cannot travel to Palo Alto – consider virtual attendance.
 We are pleased to offer virtual attendance for all our workshops via ZOOM.
 Virtual attendees will be emailed all the details to connect via ZOOM and will be sent electronic copies of all materials.

 If you would like to register for Zoom, please click here.

 This workshop is intended for clinicians and/or clinical researchers in a variety of employment settings and practice areas such as clinical, counseling, health and community settings.
 The workshop will provide an introduction to Motivational Interviewing, developing therapeutic skills that are applicable to therapists working from a wide range of orientations.

 Furthermore, the workshop will introduce compassion focused approaches and the role of working with important motivational processes, fears blocks and resistances, and facilitators of compassion.
 The workshop will involve a combination of didactic presentation, demonstration via video and live role play, small group exercises and small group role play practice.
 The experiential nature of the workshop is designed to make the learning experience as practical and transferable to clinical practice as possible.